 We also have a vegetable patch where we grow all sorts of vegetables.
-The other day we have been harvesting our own vegetables and they were delicious.
+The other day we harvested our own vegetables and they were delicious.
 It is very satisfying to have food from farm to table.

 While it might be cheaper to buy imported or value produce and products, it’s worth spending that bit extra on local food.
 Manx bread, milk, cream and cheese are more or less the same price as imported or value versions and so it makes sense to us to buy local, as the money goes to local businesses who pay their workers a fair wage which then helps the Manx economy.

 Meat can be more expensive to buy than the imported or supermarket value versions, but it’s worth paying that little extra.
 We know the meat has come from Manx farms, who take care of their livestock, following high standards.
 The important thing to consider while buying the cheaper versions of meat, dairy, eggs or any animal product, is how that animal has been looked after and how far the meat has travelled as well as its living conditions.

 It’s sad to think that much beef, pork and chicken won’t see the light of day due to intensive factory farming.
 Regrettably demand for cheap meat, dairy, poultry etc has led to mass factory farming which has forced businesses to value money and mistreatment of workers and livestock over valuing a fair wage and livestock welfare.